tyrneh/options-implied-probability/README.md

 <p align="center">
   <img src=".meta/images/ussteel.png" width="60%">
 </p>
-The distribution is bimodal, and given Nippon Steel’s proposed $55 per share acquisition, it can be thought of as two overlapping scenarios:
+The distribution is bimodal, and given Nippon Steel's proposed $55 per share acquisition, it can be thought of as two overlapping scenarios:

 1. Acquisition is approved:
    - In this scenario, the share price would likely move above the $55 per share offer.
-This creates a “second peak” in the distribution
+This creates a "second peak" in the distribution
    - By inspecting the cumulative prbability table (see [example.ipynb](example.ipynb)), we see there's a 33% probability that the deal is approved and price rises above $55

 2. Acquisition falls apart:
-   - Without the approval, the share price may drop back toward a level driven by “business as usual” fundamentals—here, that appears lower than the current $39.39.
-This is the “first peak” in the distribution
+   - Without the approval, the share price may drop back toward a level driven by "business as usual" fundamentals—here, that appears lower than the current $39.39.
+This is the "first peak" in the distribution

 <i>Note that the domain (x-axis) is limited in this graph, due to (1) not many strike prices exist for US Steel, and (2) some extreme ITM/OTM options did not have solvable IVs.</i>